dsmolla/Koba_Agents/backend/Setup.md

             * Send traffic directly to a VPC
                 * Choose the network and subnet specified when setting up redis
             * Route only requests to private IPs to the VPC
-    * Add Environment Variables
+    * Add Environment Variables (Ensure you add the new tokens and queue names for Recurring Tasks)
+    * **IMPORTANT**: Change Request Timeout to 1800 seconds (30 minutes) to allow long-running agent tasks to complete without Cloud Run dropping the connection and causing Cloud Tasks to retry concurrently.
     * Change port to 8000

-7. Update triggers for build
+8. Update triggers for build
     * Go to cloud build/triggers
         * Change **included files** to backend/**